joeappleton18/arleno/README.md

 - [X]  A a user, I should be able to up-vote answer to a question, only once
 - [X]  As a user, I should see the most up-voted question first
 #### Nice to Have
+- [ ]  As a user, I should be able to toggle dark mode
 - [ ]  As a user, I should be able to respond to answers
 - [ ]  As a user, I should be able to add gifs and emojis
 - [ ]  As a user, I want to be able to discuss the answer